Ware Shoals, South Carolina: History

 Ware Shoals is the site of an old water wheel gristmill, which William Ware operated in the early 19th century at Rutledge Ford on the Saluda River.

 Senator Nathaniel Barksdale Dial of Laurens County envisioned the possibility of damming this river to power a cotton mill.
 Dial started the project, but ran out of funds before the power plant was completed.
 Benjamin D. Riegel then bought the project from Dial and founded both the Ware Shoals Manufacturing Company and the town of Ware Shoals in 1902.
 The construction of a power plant was completed in 1904 as a prelude to the construction of a state-of-the-art textile mill in 1906.
 That power plant originally provided for 4,800 horse power.
 The mill contained 30,000 spindles.
 By 1916 a new mill was constructed containing 70,200 spindles and 1,300 looms.

-Between 1904 and 1916 the population of Ware Shoals grew from 2 men employed to maintain the newly constructed power plant to 2,000.
+From 1904 to 1916, the population of Ware Shoals grew from two men employed to maintain the newly constructed power plant to 2,000.
 By the 1960s the mill employed 5,000 people.
 The founders of the mill and the original officers of the Ware Shoals Manufacturing Corporation were Benjamin Riegel, president and treasurer; James MacEnroe, assistant treasurer; and R. S. Oliver secretary.
 MacEnroe was instrumental in the construction of the town's first school at the cost of $20,000.
 The mill employed the school's eight teachers and required many of its employees and their children to attend classes.

-Benjamin Riegel helped organize the town's first church when he brought a Presbyterian preacher, Rev. J. M. Dallas.
+Benjamin Riegel helped organize the town's first church when he brought a Presbyterian preacher, Rev. J.M.
+Dallas.
 That first church building was intended as a union church building and the Methodists and Presbyterians used it together, while the Baptists constructed their own facility.

 By 1916, the town was as new and modern as any in South Carolina.
 In addition to the cotton mill and the school, the Ware Shoals Manufacturing Corporation, later known as Riegel Textile Corporation, helped give the town electric lights, water and sewerage and good streets.
 The mill operated a bank, a railway, an ice factory, a cotton gin and a cotton seed oil mill.
 A community center was built by the textile company at a cost of $40,000.

 "The People's Amusement Hall" is what Benjamin Riegel set out to build, but was so proud of it that he named it the Katherine Hall in honor of his daughter.
 Katherine Hall at various times housed or hosted a movie theater, the community library, a Masonic Lodge, a pool hall, a teen canteen as well as showers and dressing rooms for the adjacent public swimming pool.